Wanasgheo/Writeups/HackTheBox/Machines/Soccer/README.md

 ![Untitled(5)](https://github.com/Wanasgheo/Writeups/assets/111740362/d1789e3f-e802-4d3a-8940-222df1dca472)

-We just have to change the directory from tiny to uploads where we can upload and open files, then we got to listen and open the revshell
+In order to get it we have to change the directory from tiny to uploads where we're allowed to manage files, then we need to listen and open the revshell

 ![Untitled(6)](https://github.com/Wanasgheo/Writeups/assets/111740362/e038b53f-ae66-41c5-b6e8-4f93747b9819)